razaul-selise/strory-block-ordermonkey-demo/README.md

 ### 4.Setup Storyblok

-Go to the package.json file and replace YOUR*SPACE_ID_WITHOUT*# with your SB space id.DO this Step each time you update storyblok schema to get the latest types and suggestions.
+Go to the package.json file and replace YOUR*SPACE_ID_WITHOUT*# with your SB space id.

+## DO this Step each time you update storyblok schema to get the latest types and suggestions.
 Now run

 ```bash
 storyblok login